Jason Heyward Player Props: Dodgers vs. Mets

-After going 0-for-1 in his most recent game, Jason Heyward and the Los Angeles Dodgers take on the New York Mets (who will start Tylor Megill) at 10:10 PM ET on Tuesday.
+After going 1-for-3 in his most recent game, Jason Heyward and the Los Angeles Dodgers take on the New York Mets (who will start Max Scherzer) at 3:10 PM ET on Wednesday.

 Jason Heyward Game Info & Props vs. the Mets